mharen/mharen.github.io/_posts/2012/2012-12-03-does-ios-report-usage-in-mebibytes-or.md

 **Quick answer: megabytes (1 × 10<sup>6</sup> bytes).**

 With data caps being all the rage these days you might be wondering how you can check your data usage in iOS.
 It’s simple.
-Go to Settings &gt; General &gt; Usage &gt; Cellular Usage:
+Go to Settings > General > Usage > Cellular Usage:

 ![13%5B7%5D.png](13%5B7%5D.png)